 Our main research interests are respiratory infectious diseases, tuberculosis (TB), HIV/AIDS and tropical infectious diseases.
-We are the only department of clinicians in NEKKEN and conduct a wide range of multi-disciplinary studies linking our strength of clinical epidemiology to laboratory-based microbiology and immunology studies both in- and outside Japan.
+We are the only clinical department in NEKKEN and conduct a wide range of multi-disciplinary studies linking our strength of clinical epidemiology to laboratory-based microbiology and immunology studies both in- and outside Japan.
 Specific research activities are described as follows: